The GBVS Classical Singing Program

 These important musical gems help you learn to sing tastefully, artistically, virtuosically and musically.
 Once these beautiful and challenging melodies are “in your voice,” you will be fully prepared to sing any piece of music that is required of you throughout your career.
 You will sing these vocalises for the rest of your life, and will probably find that you never get bored of singing them.
 Maria Callas called these etudes the “Singer’s Bible.”

-The scales and etudes we sing in this program do NOT build and balance the voice, rather they require a strong and balanced voice to sing them.
-They challenge us technically and musically.
-We use the specialized exercises of the IVA singing technique to build balance the voice, and apply that technique to these scales, arpeggi and vocalises to challenge us musically and technically.
+The scales and etudes we sing in this program require a strong and balanced voice.
+We use the specialized exercises of the IVA singing technique to build balance the voice, and apply that technique to these scales, arpeggi and vocalises to educate us musically and challenge us technically.

 For even more information on how I use vocalise literature, you can read my article on vocalises.